How to Debadge a Car Without Damaging the Paint

 • If you plan to use the decal ripping tool, make sure that the metal blade is not dull or chipped before attempting to remove the decal.
 Clean and lubricate the blade for better results.

 Most car decals are made of thick vinyl, which makes removal difficult.
-Do not try scrubbing at your decal with a squeegee liner as you may make scratches on your paint or clear coat in this process that cannot be fixed.
+Do not try scrubbing at your decal with a squeegee liner as you may make scratches on your paint or clear coat that cannot be fixed in this process.

 Find out: Easy ways to clean your car’s headliners!

-Also, do not use ammonia-based cleaners, and do not scratch the area you are trying to remove the decal from.
+Also, do not use ammonia-based cleaners; do not scratch the area you are trying to remove the decal from.
 It doesn’t matter if your car is a new model or an extra expensive one with a custom paint job; you should still handle it gently.

 Debadging Your Car Step-by-Step